SmileAPI/smile-openapi/docs/Chapter-5.md

 <!-- focus: false -->
 ![API](https://img.icons8.com/ios/50/000000/api-settings.png)

-## Copy of API Specifications
+## API Specifications
 > You can download a copy of Smile API's [specifications](https://github.com/SmileAPI/smile-openapi/blob/main/openapi-v1.yaml) in [Github](https://github.com/SmileAPI).
-If you have github, you can clone the repository or run the following command:
+If you have git installed, you can clone the repository or run the following command:

 ```
 git clone https://github.com/SmileAPI/smile-openapi